Commonly Treated Conditions

 Self-treatment is generally not advisable.
 Over-the-counter preparations contain chemicals that destroy skin cells, and it takes an expert to destroy abnormal skin cells (warts) without also destroying surrounding healthy tissue.
 Self-treatment with such medications especially should be avoided by diabetics and those with cardiovascular or other circulatory disorders, which cause insensitive feet.
 Never use them in the presence of an active infection

 It is possible that your chiropodist will wish to prescribe and supervise your use of a wart removal preparation.
-Removal of the wart by simple surgical procedure may also be indicated.
+Removal of the wart by simple surgical or laser procedure may also be indicated.

 A common and very effective treatment is the use of cantherone, a blister-forming agent.
 This causes the underlying wart to be shed as the blister heals.